Schnueggel/dockerpush/README.md

 This script must be called with sudo or as root.

-This will create a new folder reponame in the current folder and extend the folder with .git.
+This will create a new bare repository with the name "reponame" in the current folder and extend the folder with .git.
 If the repo exist it will be destroyed and recreated.
 Example:

 ```